 Run a “what if” DARS report to see how your completed classes fit into new majors or certificates

-Also include what your plans will be if you are not readmitted to UW–Madison for Spring 2023.
+Also include what your plans will be if you are not readmitted to UW–Madison for Fall 2023.
 The committee uses this alternate plan to help understand how you are thinking about your circumstances.
 Also, having an alternate plan helps the committee see that you are working to understand what has contributed to your situation and plan to manage or resolve this in realistic ways.
 We know that time may be short to set up time to talk with your advisor, but do that if you can.

 You may also want to step back and think for a bit about what you think would best help you change what is currently not working for you.
 Does that mean that you need to find consistent medical resources?
 Work on academic strategies at Madison College or another school?
 Take some time to better understand the larger goals you have?